Learn to Hunt

 Campaigns must be achievable in the grant's 18-month timeframe and within the funding amount requested.

 These grants were developed after the DNR contracted with the University of Northern Iowa to survey Iowa’s residents in 2015 to measure their knowledge of water quality and identify potential behavior changes.
 This is the next step in the Nonpoint Source Management Plan.
 (For more details, see Objective 2.5 of Goal 2 of Iowa’s Nonpoint Source Management Plan and the results of the survey).
 The survey will be repeated when grant-based educational campaigns are completed to track progress.
+The first round of Education Campaign contracts were awarded in Dec.
+2018 and projects are ongoing.

 For more information and grant application materials, visit iowadnr.gov/watershed.
 Contact Steve Konrady, DNR, at 515-725-8388 or Steven.Konrady@dnr.iowa.gov with your questions.